 There are two things that you need to remember about Columbia University if you’re trying to figure out whether that’s the school you want to attend.
 Two things.
 The first is the core curriculum.
 The core curriculum, well, it could be really summed up by thinking about the old dead white guys.
 Columbia maintains this core curriculum that is grounded in the great books of western civilization.

-The two courses that you take, it really takes up about a third of all the classes you will take in the first couple of years, they’re composed of basically two components.
-One is contemporary civilization, known as CC, and this is political and moral philosophy, you read a lot of those classics of political philosophy, moral philosophy, to help understand what makes a good society and how to move that society forward.
-The second thing is literature and humanities, which is again more of the great books in literature and more philosophy, but still more grounded in the literary tradition.
+The two courses that you take, it really takes up about a third of all the classes you will take in the first couple of years.
+They’re composed of basically two components.
+One is contemporary civilization, known as CC.
+This is political and moral philosophy, you read a lot of those classics of political philosophy, moral philosophy, to help understand what makes a good society and how to move that society forward.
+The second thing is literature and humanities.
+Which is again more of the great books in literature and more philosophy.
+But still more grounded in the literary tradition.

 The second thing you have to think about is pretty obvious: New York City.
 It’s what attracts students to Columbia.
 But there a couple of things that you need to think about in terms of that city location.
 The first is that the university is almost 100% residential.
 95% or so of students live on campus all four years in the residence halls.
 And while they’re small, it’s really the best way to forge a community with the people that you’ll be going to school with.